-While recreational marijuana is legal in Canada, Uruguay, and some parts of the United States — as a regulated substance, advertising and marketing is not straight-forward.
+While recreational marijuana is legal in Canada, Uruguay, and parts of the United States — as a regulated substance, advertising and marketing is not straight-forward.

 Because of this, many traditional advertising methods and networks are not available to cannabis related businesses.
 So, I’ve put together this list of cannabis advertising networks and marketing resources. (please get in touch if I’ve missed one!)

 I’ve divided the page into display, native, and affiliate networks, though there is some overlap between these categories.